ttappr/adventofcode-2023/day-24/readme.md

 requires [cmake](https://cmake.org/) to be installed on your development system in order to build the z3 library and other bundled dependencies of the crate.

-So ensure you have cmake insalled before trying to build and run this solution.
+So ensure you have cmake installed before trying to build and run this solution.
 Also, the z3 crate takes **A LONG** time to build itself and its dependencies.
 So be patient.
 It shouldn't take more than 5 minutes, but if it seems to hang, it's probably not hanged - it's just slow.